Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 ## Suggested improvements

 Huang:
-- Gets a bit confusing where commands should be typed
+- A bit confusing at first where commands should be typed, what directory etc. (initial installation or some separate app?)
+- Concrete examples or more explanation on different factors, difficult to imagine without prior experience
+- Naming conventions on "useful material", step-by-step guiding because initial assumption is just "extra material"
+- What are the things in braces for?
+(Between the Redis configurations)
+- Re-enacting steps should bring similar results each time

 Jukka:
 - The examples could include videos and animations